broken1999/ChinaAShare/User's_Guide.md

 ## Details of [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py)
-One does **NOT** need to run [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py).
-The program is designed download to the hard disk the stock data of 2015, named as \*.pkl files.
-However, the \*.pkl files are given in the Github folder [ChinaAshare/retrieve_2015_data/](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/).
+1. One does **NOT** need to run [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py).
+The program is designed download the stock data of 2015 to the hard disk, named as \*.pkl files.
+However, the \*.pkl files are readily given in the Github folder [ChinaAshare/retrieve_2015_data/](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/).
+2. One could change the date range in the [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py) to get data of years other than 2015.
+The program might need to be run several times to get full copy of large data, as the web scraping process of the free data source is not stable.
 * Sample input and output: None
 * Variables, functions and parameters explained: None